top of page

 Get the full text here.

 The neuronal basis for respiratory augmentation during running is a long-lasting question in physiology.
 Here we demonstrate two neuronal pathways by which the central locomotor network can upregulate respiratory rate in running mice.

 We are a team of neurobiologists.
 Our research addresses the cooperative roles of the brainstem and the spinal cord in elaborating integrated and adaptative motor behaviors.
 We focus on locomotion and breathing, vital motor functions and exquisite model systems with privileged experimental accessibility.
 On the mouse model, we deploy multidisciplinary approaches and concepts interfacing developmental neurobiology, circuit function and behavior.
-Our methods include ex-vivo electrophysiology, optogenetics, viral-based circuit tracings and immunohistochemistry.
+Our methods include ex-vivo electrophysiology, optogenetics & functional imaging in vivo, advanced viral-based circuit tracings and immunohistochemistry.

-The Neuronal Circuits and Motor Control group is part of the Paris-Saclay Institute of Neuroscience, a mixed CNRS & University of Paris-Saclay unit (UMR9197) headed by Philippe Vernier.
+The Neuronal Circuits and Motor Control group is part of the Paris-Saclay Institute of Neuroscience, a mixed CNRS & Paris-Saclay University unit (UMR9197) headed by François Rouyer.

 Follow us on twitter:

 bottom of page